vmarvans/Simple_Mac_Changer/README.md

  "-i " / "--interface " : to change network interface

- "-r " : to get a random MAC address
+ "-r " : to set a random MAC address

  "-m " / "--mac_address " : to set a specific MAC address